 JJ developed interest in sensory psychology, especially with regards to individual difference in tasting.
 He also started to learn how to facilitate experiments and the importance of sensitivity and signal detection theory.

-Miriam is now a PhD candidate, and she is testing consumers and experts to determine the most powerful psychophysical task for a particular product or solution, determining whether the type of stimulus affects the decision strategies participant’s use, and how the information provided to participants affects their decision making.
+As a PhD candidate, Miriam tested consumers and experts to determine the most powerful psychophysical task for a particular product or solution, determining whether the type of stimulus affects the decision strategies participant’s use, and how the information provided to participants affects their decision making.

-Within these issues Miriam is investigating the differences between consumer and expert decision making.
+Within these issues Miriam investigated the differences between consumer and expert decision making.

-Mei Peng is undertaking her PhD in the Psychophysics Lab after completing her Master of Arts under the supervision of Dr. Michael Hautus at The University of Auckland.
+Mei Peng, PhD (Auck) - Mei Peng undertook her PhD in the Psychophysics Lab after completing her Master of Arts under the supervision of Dr. Michael Hautus at The University of Auckland.

 As a member of the Joint Graduate School in Plant and Food Science, Mei is closely affiliated with The New Zealand Institute for Plant & Food Research Limited.

-Mei's current project is on the variation of people's olfactory perception.
+Mei's project was on the variation of people's olfactory perception.
 Previous research has confirmed the great variability in human's sensory odour perception, including odour detectability, intensity judgements, hedonic responses etc.

-Veema is a PhD candidate, and is currently investigating perceptual processing in autistic spectrum disorder.
+Veema Lodhia, PhD (Auck) - Veema investigated perceptual processing in autistic spectrum disorder.
 Her research interests include auditory and visual perception, developmental disorders (e.g. Autism), brain connectivity & structure, electroencephalography, Magnetoencephalography and fMRI techniques.

-Amber has a Bachelor of Science with Honours (1st class) in Psychology from the University of Auckland.
-Currently she is completing a Master of Science in Psychology at the University of Auckland and Plant and Food Research.
+Amber McClelland, MSc(Auck) - Amber has a Bachelor of Science with Honours (1st class) in Psychology from the University of Auckland, and completed a Master of Science in Psychology at the University of Auckland and Plant and Food Research.

-Amber's research interests include sensory and consumer science and their application to industry, specifically, threshold and preference testing of food/flavours.
+Amber's research interests included sensory and consumer science and their application to industry, specifically, threshold and preference testing of food/flavours.
 Her skills include production of olfactory stimuli for the measurement of retronasal thresholds.

-Amber's Masters thesis is on the correlation of orthonasal and retronasal thresholds for a specific food flavour.
+Amber's Masters thesis was on the correlation of orthonasal and retronasal thresholds for a specific food flavour.